Achaemenid coinage: Darics and Sigloi

 Darius introduced the reformed currency system from about 510-500 BC, consisting of gold Darics and silver Sigloi.
 The rate of exchange was 1 Daric = 20 Siglos.
-A Daric was between 8.10-8.50 grams in weight, based on the Babylonian shekel of 8.33 grams, slightly heavier than the Croesus standard of 8.06 grams.
-The purity of gold was between 98-99%.
+A Daric was between 8.10 and 8.50 grams in weight, based on the Babylonian shekel of 8.33 grams, slightly heavier than the Croesus standard of 8.06 grams.
+The purity of gold was between 98 and 99%.
 1 Daric = 25 Attic Drachmae.
 It represented initially about 1 month of a soldier's wage.
 This new coin became popular throughout all of the ancient world for more than 150 years.
-Around 395 BC, the Achaemenids, led by Satrap Pharnabazes, bribed Greek states by paying them tens of thousands of Darics in order to attack Sparta, which was then waging a campaign of destruction in Asia Minor under Agesilaus.
+Around 395 BC, the Achaemenids, led by Satrap Pharnabazes, bribed Greek states by paying them tens of thousands of Darics in order to attack Sparta, which was then waging a campaign of destruction in Asia Minor under Agesilaus II.
 This started the Corinthian War.
 According to Plutarch, Agesilaus, the Spartan king, said upon leaving Asia "I have been driven out by 10,000 Persian archers", a reference to "Archers" (Toxotai) the Greek nickname for the Darics from their obverse design, because that much money had been paid to politicians in Athens and Thebes in order to start a war against Sparta.

 The Siglos was 5.40-5.60 grams each, based on the 0.5 Lydian Siglos of 10.73-10.92 grams for the full unit.
 Purity was at first issue 97-98% but by the middle 4th century was 94-95%.
 1 Siglos = 7.5 Attic Obols.

 Although the area of Babylon had never minted Darics or Sigloi, after the capture of Babylon by Alexander, the Satrap Mazaeus, reconfirmed by Alexander in his position for having opened the doors of Babylon to his armies after the Battle of Gaugamela, issued the double Daric of 16.65 grams in weight whose image was based on the Daric coin and bore his name until his death in 328 BC.